 This is a very common flock size.

-- Result: A 50 lb bag lasts about 33 days (roughly one month).
+- Result: A 50 lb bag lasts approximately 33 days (roughly one month)

 Feed Duration for 10+ Chickens